This is (a slightly modified version of) a text message exchange which recently occurred between my violin teacher and me.

 Now it might appear that we’ve just traded this problem for a simpler one.
 After all, to demand that the host open the connection immediately after receiving the message A is to ask that the host open this connection at a time when, for all the host knows, the client has yet to receive A+1 and B at all and might never receive them.
 In other words, we’re demanding that the host open the connection using A before being sure that the client will open the connection using B. This seems to violate the “coordination game” philosophy we’ve developed — this demand, according to the standard analysis, represents a significant risk for the host.

-The solution might be a disappointing one.
-This really is not a coordination game.
-Indeed, we can safely suppose that the host, in offering a connection which might ultimately go unused, has little to lose.
+The solution, which might be disappointing, is that this is not, in the end, a coordination game; indeed, we must essentially infer that the host, in offering a connection which might ultimately go unused, has little to lose.
 The crucial problem hasn’t gone anywhere!
 (It’s possible that I’m understanding the handshake incorrectly.
 It’s not clear to me whether the host actually initiates the connection after step 1 or step 3.
 In any case, each of these strategies has issues, as I describe above.)

 This seems to be an unavoidable difficulty in the theory of coordination games.